koedasha/hotpages/README.md

 If you want a shared Ruby file within a directory, place `_page.rb` in that directory.
 Its contents are applied to all templates in that directory.

+### Ignored files under `pages`

+Files placed under `pages` whose names start with an underscore (`_`) are ignored and not compiled into web pages.

+### Path expansion

+Directories and page files whose names start with a colon, such as `:slug.html.erb`, are treated as expandable paths.
+The expansion names are taken from the return value of the `self.segment_names` method defined in a Ruby file with the same basename (without the extension) in the same directory, such as `:slug.rb`.
+For example, if `self.segment_names` in `:slug.rb` returns an array like `["one", "two"]`, then `:slug.html.erb` will generate two HTML files: `one.html` and `two.html`.

+In this case, the expanded segment string, such as `one` or `two`, is stored in the `segments` hash within the page file.
+If the page filename is `:slug.html.erb`, you can access it as `segments[:slug]`.

-#### Partial rendering
+## Partial rendering

-You can render partials while passing local variables using the `render` method, for example `render "shared/post", post: post`.
-You can place partials under the `pages` directory and reference them by relative path from page files.
+Use the `render` method to render partials while passing local variables, for example `render "shared/post", post: post`.
+You can place partials under the `pages` directory and specify the partial file from a page using a relative path.
+In this case, the partial filename must begin with an underscore (`_`); see Ignored files under `pages`.

 ## Directory Overview